-Ontario fightback: Lessons from the organizing workshops across Ontario
+Ontario fightback: Lessons from organizing workshops across Ontario

-In the wake of the recent Ontario elections Briarpatch Magazine, the Council of Canadians, Solidarity Ottawa and the Fight for $15 and Fairness organized panels with grassroots organizers across in Toronto and Ottawa asking "what's next."
+In the wake of the recent Ontario elections Briarpatch Magazine, the Council of Canadians, Solidarity Ottawa and the Fight for $15 and Fairness organized panels with grassroots organizers in Toronto and Ottawa asking "what's next."

 I listened to all three panels and have captured quotes around six themes to provide a "teaser" and share some great points.
 I encourage you to scroll down to the end of this article to find links which allow you to listen to each panel.
 The thoughtful and generous insights from inspiring frontline organizers Lindsay (Beze) and Vanessa Gray, Felicia Samuel, John Clarke, JP Hornick, Tori Cress, Pam Frache, Deena Ladd, Doug Nesbitt, Karen Cocq, Martin Lukacs and others are worth listening to.